 OUR CONTRIBUTION BACK TO THE COMMUNITY

 Our owners and employees are proud of the success of our company and strive to give back to the community.
 In honor of our clients and employees, Bill and Casey Clark recently made a donation to several local charities totaling $18,250.
 This amount represents one dollar a day for the 50 years we have been in business.
 The Clarks also support education through an Endowed Scholarship at Texas A&M University.
+Providing an collaborative furniture table for the school is also essential so that students can have small groups and focused discussion.
 Bill has served as president of several local civic organizations and the Texas Pest Control Association.
 To all of our clients and staff, thanks for making this all possible.